emilyz18/deja-dwell/README.md

 - Refactored frontend functions to improve performance and fixed bugs in frontend and backend.

 ### Emily
-- Developed and refactored a large portion of React components using plain React, React libraries, and CSS to enhance UI/UX features
+- Developed and refactored a large portion of React components using plain React, React libraries, and CSS to enhance UI/UX features.
-- Implemented and optimized external API integration, including the Google Maps API, geocoding API, and distance matrix API
+- Implemented and optimized external API integration, including the Google Maps API, Geocoding API, and distance matrix API.
-- Performed a lot of manual testings to identify and resolve bugs in the frontend and API endpoints
+- Performed a lot of manual tests to identify and resolve bugs in the frontend and API endpoints.

 ### Jackson
-- Took over the majority of the frontend styling, fixed UI bugs, and enhanced UI features and functionality.
+- Worked on the majority of the frontend styling, fixed UI bugs, and enhanced UI features and functionality.
 - Developed the backend logic and integrated it with the database.
 - Established release engineering using Render and GitHub Actions to implement CI/CD.

 ### Xinyue
-- Implement main React & Redux componemnts, including user and property input forms with validations, React Routers
+- Implemented main React & Redux components, including user and property input forms with validations, and React Routers.
-- Prepared mock data, set up MongoDB schemas and import script
+- Prepared mock data, set up MongoDB schemas, and imported script.
-- Developed server routes and NoSQL queries for user signIn/register, user and property information management.
+- Developed server routes and NoSQL queries for user sign-in/register, and user and property information management.
-- Enhanced UI/UX styling, added responsiveness for change screen sizes.
+- Enhanced UI/UX styling, and added responsiveness for changing screen sizes.

 ## Prototype Sketches
 #### Tenant Dashboard